jsoma/tabletop/README.md

     Pork Shoulder   Meat       Questionable
     Bubblegum       Candy      Super High

 Now go up to the `File` menu and pick `Publish to the web`.
 Fiddle with the options, then click `Start publishing`.
-A URL will appear, something like `https://docs.google.com/spreadsheets/d/1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc/pubhtml` (although it might look different if you're using an especially old or new Sheet).
+A URL will appear, something like `https://docs.google.com/spreadsheets/d/e/2PACX-1vQ2qq5UByYNkhsujdrWlDXtpSUhh7ovl0Ak6pyY3sWZqEaWS2lJ0iuqcag8iDLsoTuZ4XTiaEBtbbi0/pubhtml` .

-Copy that!
-In theory you're interested in the `1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc` but you can use the whole thing if you want.

-If your URL has a `/d/e` in it [read this part](#if-your-publish-to-web-url-doesnt-work).
+**IGNORE THIS URL!** You used to be able to use it, you can't anymore (you still need to do this step, though).

+Now that you've published your sheet, you now need to share it, too.

+1. Click the **Share** link in the upper right-hand corner
+2. Click the very pale **Advanced** button
+3. **Change...** access to "On - Anyone with a link"
+4. Make sure **Access: Anyone** says **Can view**, since you don't want strangers editing your data
+5. Click **Save**

+Copy the **Link to Share**.
+Your URL should look something like `https://docs.google.com/spreadsheets/d/1Io6W5XitNvifEXER9ECTsbHhAjXsQLq6VEz7kSPDPiQ/edit?usp=sharing`.
+It should **not** have a `/d/e` in it.

 ### 2) Setting up Tabletop